Hong Kong democrats struggle to recapture lost ground in by-elections

 That stoked unease in Hong Kong, given the relatively tough line Xi has taken in political dealings with the country’s financial hub.

-“There is not much freedom (under Xi) and the space for expression is getting narrower for Hong Kong,” said voter Candy Chan, 24, emerging from a polling station.
-“While I haven’t completely lost hope, my feeling is things will gradually get worse.”
+“There is not much freedom (under Xi) and the space for expression is getting narrower for Hong Kong,” said voter Candy Chan, 24, emerging from a polling station.“While I haven’t completely lost hope, my feeling is things will gradually get worse.”

-Another voter, Sophia Yiu, 23, said of Xi: “Nobody would believe such a person would do any good for Hong Kong.”
+Another voter, Sophia Yiu, 23, said of Xi:“Nobody would believe such a person would do any good for Hong Kong.”

-During a visit to Hong Kong last July, Xi warned Beijing would tolerate any challenge to its authority.
+During a visit to Hong Kong last July, Xi warned Beijing would not tolerate any challenge to its authority.

 Prior to Sunday’s polls, several democracy activists including Agnes Chow were barred from running, drawing international criticism, including from the European Union.